 Hola!
 If you’re following me on Facebook, Instagram and/or Twitter, then you know I just returned from Cancun, Mexico, where I attended the TBEX conference.
 I landed after a short three hour, 35-minute flight from New York.
-It was my first time to Mexico in years and one of the reasons why is that after the gang shootings and beheadings, I didn’t really have a strong desire to go.
+It was my first time in Mexico in years and one of the reasons why is that after the gang shootings and beheadings, I didn’t really have a strong desire to go.
 But as soon as I landed, it dawned on me how much I missed this place.
 Most Mexicans are really warm – especially the people you meet right outside of immigration, since they are all trying to get your business!
 But honestly, most Mexicans are extremely friendly.
 The only ones that aren’t necessarily (in my experience) are the immigration officers so here’s a tip: Make sure you complete the entire immigration form (including the back side) so you don’t get pulled out of line to finish.

 Taxi to Hotel